-White Grain Disorder / Head Scab
+White Grain Disorder

-Definition: Grains appear white to light grey but may also contain a pink discolouration.
-Discolouration must be over more than approximately 50% of the seed coat surface.
-If the discolouration is less than approximately 50% of the seed coat surface, grains may be classified as sound.
+Definition: Includes Fusarium Head Blight.
+Grains appear white to light grey but may also contain a pink discolouration.
+Grains are only to be classified as White Grain Disorder if the discolouration is over more than approximately 50% of the seed coat surface.
+If the discolouration is approximately 50% or less of the seed coat surface, grains may be classified as Sound.